Getting Started with Agent Builder

 • Label clearly: Use descriptive output names to track variables across steps.

-• Modularize: Break long workflows into reusable sequences.
+• Modularize: Break long Workflow agents into reusable sequences.

 • Test frequently: Use Test Mode throughout your build to catch logic issues early.